MathewHDYT/Unity-Audio-Manager/README.md

 Changes the pitch of a sound over a given amount of time.

 **How to call it:**
-SoundName in this case is the Name we have given the sound we want to change the pitch from.
+SoundName in this case is the Name we have given the sound we want to change the volume from.
-The endValue (0 - 3) is the value the pitch should have after the given amount of time, which is defined by the waitTime in this case 1 second.
+The endValue (0 - 1) is the value the volume should have at the end.
-The stepValue is the granularity in which we decrease the pitch to the endValue.
+The waitTime defines the amount of time we wait for each in -or decrease in this case 1 second The stepValue is the granularity in which we decrease the volume to the endValue.

 ```csharp
 float endValue = 0.8f;